 All students who earn a cumulative grade point average below 2.0 are automatically placed on academic probation.
 Students remain on probation until their cumulative grade point average is equal to 2.0 or higher.
 There are three progressive stages of academic probation: (1) academic caution (2) academic warning and (3) academic restriction.
 A registration hold is placed at each stage until the student completes the prescribed intervention.
 Students avoid progressing to the next stage of academic probation if they earn a semester grade point average of 2.0 or above.
-Students may contact an Academic and Career Advisor for further details.
+Students may visit www.waubonsee.edu/academic-probation for further details.